TimeWarpEngineering/timewarp-state/Source/TimeWarp.State.Plus/Features/IdleTimer/README.md

 - Configure each timer independently
 - Optionally reset timers on activity
 - Publish notifications when timers elapse
-- Easily integrate with dependency injection
+- Seamless integration with TimeWarp.State.Plus and dependency injection

-## Installation

-1. Add the `TimeWarp.State.Plus.Features.MultiTimer` namespace to your project.
-2. Register the necessary services in your dependency injection container (see Usage section).

 ## Usage

 ### Configuration

-First, configure your timers in your `appsettings.json` file:
+Configure your timers in your `appsettings.json` file:

 ```json
 {